-Subject to Condition 4.10, if at any time the Issuer determines that a Regulatory Event has occurred with respect to the Notes on or after the Specified Date and is continuing, the Issuer may, subject to having given not less than 30 nor more than 45 days' prior notice to the Fiscal Agent and, in accordance with Condition 10, the Noteholders (which notice shall be irrevocable and shall specify the date fixed for redemption), redeem the Notes in whole, but not in part, at any time at their principal amount plus any accrued interest to the date fixed for redemption.

-For the purpose of this Condition 4.6 and Condition 4.7 below, Regulatory Event means that, on or after the Specified Date, (i) the Issuer and/or the Athora Group is subject to regulatory supervision by the Relevant Supervisory Authority and (ii) as a result of any replacement of or change to the Applicable Regulations (or change to the interpretation thereof by any court, the Relevant Supervisory Authority or any other authority entitled to do so) at any time whilst any of the Notes are outstanding the whole or any part of the proceeds of such Notes can no longer be treated as Tier 3 Capital of the Issuer or the Athora Group, whether on a solo, group or consolidated basis (in each case, as applicable), except where such non-qualification is only as a result of any applicable limitation on the amount of such capital.
+- (A) Subject to Condition 4.13 (Conditions to Redemption and/or Purchase), if at any time after the Issue Date, the Issuer determines that a Regulatory Event has occurred and is continuing with respect to the Notes, the Issuer may, subject to having given not less than 15 nor more than 60 days' prior notice to Fiscal Agent and, in accordance with Condition 10 (Notices), the Noteholders (which notice shall be irrevocable and shall specify the date fixed for redemption), redeem the Notes in whole, but not in part, at any time at their principal amount plus any accrued interest (including Arrears of Interest) to the date fixed for redemption. - (B) In this Condition 4.6 and for the purposes of these Conditions, "Regulatory Event" means that, after the Reference Date: - (i) the Issuer and/or the Athora Group is subject to regulatory supervision by the Relevant Supervisory Authority; and - (ii) as a result of any replacement of, or change to, the Applicable Regulations (or change to the interpretation thereof by any court, the Relevant Supervisory Authority or any other authority entitled to do so) at any time whilst any of the Notes are outstanding, the whole or part of the Notes can no longer be treated as Tier 2 Capital of the Issuer or, on a consolidated basis, the Athora Group under the Applicable Regulations from time to time, except where such nonqualification is only as a result of any applicable limitation on the amount of such capital.